Live and Invest Overseas

 Real Estate

 La Romana is famous for its luxury beachfront property.
 Prices here are at a premium, but you get what you pay for.
 There is a strong tourist presence and your property is likely to have strong rental potential during the high season.
-If you are thinking of a part time retirement here during the high season, you maybe better off renting.
+If you are thinking of a part time retirement here during the high season, you may be better off renting.

 Other Info